 These are totally optional–sometimes my hair needs a few extra touches, sometimes it doesn’t!
 Here are three extra tweaks I’ll add when needed:

 Finish off with texture spray:

 I absolutely LOVE Oribe’s Dry Texturizing Spray which is a great way to finish it off, or give it a refresher when you wake up in the morning.
-Honestly, you may not even need this if you use Beautycounter’s Sea Salt spray because it does add a bunch of texture already, but usually I like to use one of these on second or third day hair once the texture from the Sea Salt spray has faded.
+(I love Oribe because it’s another “cleaned up” brand that doesn’t contain parabens.)
+Honestly, you may not even need this if you use Beautycounter’s Sea Salt spray because it does add a bunch of texture already, but I always like to use one of these on second or third day hair once the texture from the Sea Salt spray has faded.
 It also smells AMAZING.
 I use it after I curl my hair as well!

-If you find that your ends are dry or could use some shine, rub a tiny dab of Moroccanoil in your palms and rub it through your ends.
+If you find that your ends are dry or could use some shine, try Oribe’s Apres Beach wave and shine spray.
 I’ve also been loving Bumble and Bumble’s Hairdresser’s Oil (I got a sample that I use whenever I travel!)
 Make sure to ONLY apply oil to the ends–otherwise it will weigh your hair down and make it greasy!